-Here are the Suicide Squad trailers we've seen so far
+Here are the other Suicide Squad trailers we've seen so far

 The first cinematic teaser trailer for Suicide Squad peppers in a decent amount of background on the dynamics of the gang, the terms of Task Force X, and the villains of the game.
 As you can guess, the villains are the protagonists in this story and the usual heroes are the villains instead.

-The second trailer (opens in new tab) still doesn't feature any gameplay.
+The second trailer still doesn't feature any gameplay.
 It's a story trailer that hints at a lot of Arkham game callbacks.
 You can spot King Shark putting on the bowler hat the Riddler wore in Arkham City and Harley Quinn firing Batman's grapnel gun.
 Poison Ivy and Penguin appear to both be along for this story as well.
-Aside from that, trailer two mostly recaps the story setup we'd seen originally: the Justice League has gone rogue somehow and our band of four villains is out to kill them under the direction of Amanda Waller.
+Aside from that, trailer two mostly recaps the story setup we'd seen originally: the Justice League has gone rogue and our band of four villains is out to kill them under the direction of Amanda Waller.

-Finally, at The Game Awards we saw a gameplay trailer (opens in new tab).
-Some pretty brutal attacks—King Shark just bites a guy's head off—were combined with slick movement as the characters fought running battles across the rooftops of Metropolis.
-The mid-fight barks sound a little awkward, though.
+Finally, at The Game Awards in 2021 we saw a gameplay trailer.
+Some pretty brutal attacks—King Shark just bites a guy's head off—were combined with slick movement as the characters fought running battles across the rooftops of an open world Metropolis.

-What is Kill The Justice League's gameplay like?
+What is Suicide Squad: Kill The Justice League's gameplay like?

 In an interview following the reveal trailer, Rocksteady creative director Sefton Hill says that Kill The Justice League is a hybrid between their prior Arkham games and some "powerful, awesome gunplay."
 Hill also references weapons that you'll develop over the course of the game, which may refer to a system for upgrading or customizing each villain's signature weapons.

 Rocksteady has also confirmed that Metropolis is an open world.
 Hill calls it the "fifth character" of the game, the way that they approached Gotham in past games.